MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/prerequisites.md

 Before you create your SaaS offer, have the below technical information that's required to configure the SaaS offer.

 * Landing page URL: The SaaS site URL that users will be directed to after acquiring your offer from the commercial marketplace, triggering the configuration process from the newly created SaaS subscription.
-This URL will receive a token that can be used to call the fulfillment APIs to get provisioning details for your interactive registration page.Say where we add it.
-It is to be defined in the Offer setup page.
+This URL receives a token that can be used to call the fulfillment APIs to get provisioning details for your interactive registration page.
+Say where we add it.
+It's to be defined in the Offer setup page.

 * Connection webhook URL: For all asynchronous events that Microsoft needs to send to you (for example, when a SaaS subscription has been canceled), we require you to provide a connection webhook URL.
-We will call this URL to notify you on the event.
+We call this URL to notify you on the event.
 Define it in the Offer setup page and you receive subscription changes from the user.

-* Azure Active Directory tenant ID: Inside the Azure portal, we require you to register an Azure Active Directory (Azure AD) app so we can add it to the access control list (ACL) of the API to make sure you are authorized to call it.
+* Azure Active Directory tenant ID: Inside the Azure portal, we require you to register an Azure Active Directory (Azure AD) app so we can add it to the access control list (ACL) of the API to make sure you're authorized to call it.
 You can find the tenant ID under the App registrations blade in Azure Active Directory.

 * Azure Active Directory application ID: The Azure AD application ID is associated with your publisher ID in your Partner Center account.
 You must use the same application ID for all offers in that account.